ff-notes/ron-rdt-spec/spec/RDT.md

         preceding this value.
         A framework may provide a means to calculate minimum event and set chunk ref automatically.
+        If a concrete RDT doesn't specify *ref* it is calculated this way.

 2.  followed by zero or more reduced ops